youseitong/musicdl/docs/Clients.md

 #### LizhiMusicClient

-[Lizhi FM](https://www.lizhi.fm/) is a Chinese audio platform and podcast community whose slogan is "Everyone can be a podcaster."
+[Lizhi FM](https://www.lizhi.fm/) is a Chinese audio-sharing platform and podcast community built around the idea that "Everyone can be a podcaster."

 LizhiMusicClient is the right tool for downloading audio content from the platform above.

-LizhiMusicClient requires nothing beyond pip install musicdl — no extra CLI tools, no complicated setup.
+LizhiMusicClient works out of the box with just pip install musicdl — no extra CLI tools or complicated setup required.

 (1) Command-Line Usage